A Note From Kristin

 Send Your Guests Home with More than Turkey

-Speaking of leftovers, if you’re sending your guests home with your scraps, why not include a gratitude worksheet to keep the good feelings going?
+Speaking of leftovers, if you’re sending your guests home with extra food, why not include a gratitude worksheet to keep the good feelings going?
 A gratitude worksheet offers specific prompts to help people think creatively about what they are grateful for.
 You can find an example here!

 Write a Thank-You Note